SummaryRead the full fact sheet

 Hepatitis B is spread through contact with blood that contains the hepatitis B virus.
 If infected blood or body fluids enter another person’s bloodstream, that person may become infected.

-- having unprotected sex – for example, without a condom, especially if there is blood present.
+- Having (for example, without a condom), especially if there is blood present.

-Mothers who have hepatitis B sometimes pass the virus to their babies or children.
-Some babies are infected in the womb (rarely) or during birth, but most infection occurs shortly after birth.
-If the newborn baby is quickly immunised, they can be protected from the disease.
+Mothers who have hepatitis B can pass the virus to their babies or children at the time of birth or after birth.
+If the newborn baby is quickly with 2 vaccines, they can be protected from getting hepatitis B.

 Reducing the risk of hepatitis B

 Simple steps that everyone can take to protect themselves against hepatitis B include:

 - Making sure you and your children are – this is the best protection.

 - every time you have anal or vaginal sex with new partners until you both get a check-up (this also prevents against other infections).